FFSVC/FFSVC2022_Baseline_System/README.md

 ### Step 1.
 Data preparation
 The data preparation file follows the Kaldi form that participants need "wav.scp", "utt2spk" and "spk2utt" files for training dir, and "wav.scp" and "trials" for valuation dir.
 The "./data/Vox2dev/" shows the training example fiels and "./data/Vox1-O" shows the valuation example files.
-There are five data dir need to be prepared:
+There are five data dir need to be prepared in the baseline system recipe:

 ```shell
 ./data/Vox2dev/